040 Processing Data with Pandas#

 Name: Extent, dtype: float64

-We now see that in the Arctic, sea ice reaches a maximum in March and a minimum in September.
-In the Antarctic, sea ice reaches a maximum in September and a minimum in February.
-This is more in line with what we might expect, that is, the maxima and minima are about 6 months apart.
+We now see that in the Arctic, sea ice extent reaches a maximum monthly average in March and a minimum in September.
+In the Antarctic, sea ice extent reaches a maximum month average in September and a minimum in February.
+This is more in line with what we might expect — that is, the maxima and minima are about six months apart.
 The dates might seem a little later than what you would consider to be the peak of winter and summer.
-This is because of the way water stores heat.
-The oceans take a long time to cool down and warm up, so the coldest and warmest months are not the same as the months with the shortest and longest days.
-You can now also see that the Antarctic sea ice extent is much more variable than the Arctic sea ice extent.
+This is because of the way water stores heat: the oceans take a long time to cool down and warm up, so the coldest and warmest months are not necessarily those with the shortest and longest days.
+You can now also see that the Antarctic sea-ice extent is much more variable than the Arctic sea-ice extent.

 grouped = df.groupby(['hemisphere', 'Year'])